Periodic audits: a whiteboard to centralize information in teams

 Discover in video how Klaxoon allows Pascal to train newcomers at Harmonie Mutuelle.

-To digitalize the training, Pascal starts by opening a very simple a Klaxoon Klaxoon.
+To digitalize the training, Pascal starts by opening a very simple a Klaxoon Network.
 This private digital workspace allows them to share documents and activities with the group of newcomers.

 When creating his Network, Pascal set up the fact that only he can publish activities within it.
 It is entirely possible to allow members to publish content as well, depending on their needs.

-In his Network, before inviting the group, Pascal launches Capsules to deliver the operating modes of the training tools and the planned synchronization times.
-He also prepares a Board (ex "Brainstorm" editor's note) which will be his main support throughout the training.
-On the digital whiteboard of infinite size, Pascal builds 2 main parts that he considers essential: the trombinoscope and the program.
+In his Network, before inviting the group, Pascal launches Memos to deliver the operating modes of the training tools and the planned synchronization times.
+He also prepares a Board (formerly "Brainstorm) which will be his main support throughout the training.
+On the digital whiteboard of infinite size, Pascal builds 2 main parts that he considers essential:

 When the Network is ready, Pascal invites all the members of the class, that is to say 14 newcomers, but also his colleagues who intervene in the training.
 He also offers access to other colleagues to show them how it works and to make them want to use Klaxoon in turn!

-To start the training, Pascal invites the whole group to connect to the Board and launches a Live, the integrated video conferencing tool.
+To start the training, Pascal invites the whole group to connect to the Board and starts a Live with the integrated video conferencing tool.
 He then presents what he has prepared in advance, the necessary information about the training team and the program.

 Once the participants are connected, Pascal uses the whiteboard to present what he has prepared in advance: the necessary information about the training team and the program, the themes that the group will follow from week to week, etc.